itsPedro231/itsPedro231/README.md

 - 👋 Hi, I’m @itsPedro231
 - 👀 I’m interested in new technologies, python programming, and cryptocurrencies.
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on new cryptocurrencies, blockcains, and game projects.
+- 💞️ I’m looking to collaborate on new cryptocurrencies, blockchains, and game projects.
 - 📫 How to reach me -> phfaraco@gmail.com

 <!---